chainflip-io/chainflip-backend/state-chain/pallets/cf-funding/README.md

 > *Example:*
 >
 > *A liquid staking provider wants to allow users to pool their FLIP through a smart contract on Ethereum, to then fund a validator account.
 They bind their validator account to the smart contract address.
 This binding is permanent and irrevocable, so users can now rest assured that there is no way the pooled funds can be redeemed to any other address.*

+#### Executor Address Binding

+Any account may be explicitly *bound* to a single executor address.
+Henceforth, any  registered redemption from that account can *only be executed by this exact address*.

+Note, address binding is a one-off *irreversible* operation.

+> *Example:*
+>
+> TODO

 #### Restricted Balances